nagellack5C/BotStickers/README.md

 I've backed up the DB so feel free to play.

 If anyone actually reads this and has any comments feel free to chat: https://t.me/nagellack5c

+EDIT: I am stopping improving this.
+Now the bot runs in the cloud (Pythonanywhere) so you must be able to reach it whenever you want.